An easy & interesting course for those who want to learn to paint flowers in their full beauty.

 What you need to know about the colour chaos and how to use this knowledge.

-What materials you need for the course:
+What is in the course:

 Package BASIC for self-study START ANYTIME Lifetime access 6 classes 37 videos 7+ hours of video tutorials 12+ practical exercises Anatomy of the flowers study 7 types of watercolour washes 4 types of template creation 4 final paintings